hannobraun/hanno.braun-odw.eu/website/content/about/index.md

 This website is dedicated to these topics, and I keep adding content here regularly.
 If you enjoy it (or don't) [please let me know](/contact)!
 I appreciate your feedback

-I'm also a big believer in open source, and try to do as much as my work in the open as is practical.
+I'm also a big believer in open source, and try to do as much of my work in the open as is practical.
 Check out my {{ ext_link(url="https://github.com/hannobraun", text="GitHub profile") }}, if you're interested in what I'm up to.

 ### Let's talk!